-Mernda Rail Extension
+Mernda Rail extension

-Priority: High COMMITTED: DUE 2019
+Committed: DUE 2019

-Expansion of the metropolitan rail network from the current terminus at South Morang to the future town centre at Mernda is required to improve the accessibility for the 45,000 residents of the Mernda and Doreen growth area.
+Expansion of the metropolitan rail network from the current terminus at South Morang to the future town centre at Mernda is required to improve the accessibility for the 45,000 residents of the Mernda and Doreen growth areas.
 Provision of public transport has been out of reach for the majority of residents (prior to the bus rollout) being more than 400 metres from services.
 The extension will enable residents who use train services to access community facilities at Plenty Valley Town Centre and employment hubs at South Morang and the CBD.